Here’s a Marketing Strategy that Works for Small Architects and Contractors

 - showcases their projects with clear pictures, challenges, materials used, etc. (See an example here)

-- highlights customer testimonials.
+- highlights client testimonials.

 Instead of relying on pushy advertisements, Maya makes their brand appealing and trustworthy with valuable content.
 It’s just a matter of writing it down and sharing.